-Please click the button below to fill out a short form and our Consumer Assistance Program team will get back to you as soon as possible.
-Thank you!
+Please fill out the short form below and our Consumer Assistance Program team will get back to you as soon as possible.

 The Colorado Division of Insurance (DOI) regulates Colorado’s insurance industry, which includes homeowners and renters insurance, auto insurance, life insurance and annuities, and health insurance.
 The DOI can investigate complaints, help you understand your insurance, and answer your questions.
 If you believe your rights have been violated, contact the DOI.

 Open enrollment is under way, and many of you have enrolled in brand new health coverage plans.
 Now, you may be looking to your plan documents for information on the benefits, cost-sharing, and coverage limits of your plan.

 Don’t give up hope if you find the world of health insurance confusing!
 You are not alone.
 Luckily, free professional advice is out there.
 And, you can always call CCHI with questions at 303-839-1261, or email us at firstname.lastname@example.org.

 Drug costs are disproportionately higher in the U.S. than in other countries, and they are continuing to rise.
 These high costs are a substantial barrier for many.
 Fortunately, CCHI has a new tool, VIVOR, that can help you get more affordable prescriptions.